 Within Azure, other services like Azure Synapse Analytics (previously Azure SQL Data Warehouse), Azure DataBricks, CosmosDB, and AzureML to name a few can be utilized as a part of modern data architecture.

 The question is why should you use one service over another?
 Many factors influence that decision including cost, culture, maturity aspirations, and skillsets.

 Azure Data Lake is an advanced cloud platform that empowers organizations to join the data-driven business world.
 There are various pricing packages that make its services affordable to both small and large organizations as per their needs.

+Productive Edge is a digital transformation strategy and technology solutions consulting firm.
 To learn more about how Productive Edge can help your business get the most out of Microsoft Azure Data Lake, contact us to book a free consultation.